Homepage / Excursion Guides / Winter Wildlife Watching in Yellowstone: Best Tours, Animals & Insider Tips

 • Snowcoaches: Oversized vans or buses with big tires or tracks.
 Warm, comfortable, and the only way into places like Old Faithful in winter.

-• Snowmobiles: For adventurous travelers—fast, fun, and give you more freedom.
+• Snowmobiles: These are for adventurous travelers that want fast, fun, and more freedom.
 You'll need to join a guided group unless you snag one of the few daily permits.

 • Car travel: Only possible between Gardiner, Mammoth, and Cooke City.
 The road is plowed, but conditions can be icy.
 Carry chains or traction gear just in case.